AlexandraVoloshyna/expense_tracker-mern_app/README.md

 - **User Authentication:** Users can sign up and log in to their accounts.
 Passwords are securely hashed and stored in the database.

 - **Expense Tracking:** Users can add,  and delete expenses.
-Each expense can include details such as the description, amount, date, and category.
+Each expense can include details such as the description, amount, date.

 - **User Profile:** Users have their own profiles where they can update personal information, including their name, email, and profile picture.